 Measuring of ROI has become a must, which can only be achieved through detailed reporting.
 The challenges of restaurant management are plenty; however, through technology, you can automate and further optimise operations and reduce your overall food and labour costs.

 Improving Guest Experience

-A holistic guest experience is incomplete without seeking feedback from the customers.
-Earlier, the most common method to take customer feedback was through paper based feedback forms.
+Holistic guest experience is incomplete without seeking feedback from the customers.
+Earlier, the most common method to take customer feedback was through paper-based feedback forms.
 However, this was failing in multiple ways.
 First, the feedback forms were generic, asking about the overall food and service.
-While this did give some insight, one could not pinpoint exactly what was not upto the mark.
+While this did give some insight, one could not pinpoint exactly what was not up to the mark.

 Second, and most importantly, the whole point of taking feedback from customers is to ensure that they had a good experience, and if not, taking steps to improve it.
 Even if a customer is not satisfied with the food or service, often the feedback is ignored by the staff, or considered much later, by the time which the customer has already left disgruntled.
 Another problem is the data entry of the feedback into the CRM, which is another time consuming and tedious task.
 Customers’ handwriting can be illegible, or the form can easily be misplaced.

 To solve this problem, digital feedback forms came into the picture.
 The feedback app generates specific feedback forms for each customer based on the particular items they ordered.
 This also gives intelligence about the performance of the specific items on the menu.
 In case, a customer gives poor feedback, you’d be instantly notified thus, allowing you to take corrective actions then and there.